 Q: If I am injured or my property is damaged by a federal employee, can I sue the United States?

 A: Maybe.
-Generally, you cannot sue the United States of America for injuries or property damage based on the common law doctrine of sovereign immunity—the concept that you “can’t sue the king.”
-However, through the Federal Tort Claims Act (FTCA), the United States specifically permits injured persons to bring certain tort claims against the government.
+Generally, you cannot sue the United States of America for injuries or property damage based on the common-law doctrine of sovereign immunity—the concept that you “can’t sue the king.”
+However, through the Federal Tort Claims Act (FTCA), 28 U.S. Code § 2671, et seq., the United States specifically permits injured persons to bring certain tort claims against the government.

 To begin, it is important to know that the FTCA only allows a claim against federal employees for injuries, wrongful death or property damage caused when they are acting in the scope of their employment, and the statute does not apply to claims against a government contractor.
 Let’s say, for example, that your car is hit by a U.S. Postal Service van driven by a postal employee delivering mail, or you are injured as a result of negligent medical treatment received at a VA hospital.
-If you have a claim the FTCA provides that mechanism that allows you to bring a claim to recover for damages caused in these situations.
+The FTCA provides the mechanism to bring a claim to recover for damages caused in these types of situations.

 Q: Are there tort claims possibly permitted by Ohio law that I cannot pursue against the federal government?